Push Data from ArcGIS Survey123 to an Application in Real-time with Webhooks

 • globalid

-You can test the workspace by submitting additional surveys in Survey123 and copying the request JSON from the FME Flow log into the feature parameter, like we did in Part 2, Step 3.
-Test with a .png file, a .jpeg file, and a different type of file that will terminate the workspace.
-You can set the writer’s Overwrite Existing Database parameter to Yes while you test (as shown below), but make sure to set it back to No prior to publishing to FME Flow.
+You can test the workspace by submitting additional surveys in Survey123 and copying the request JSON from the FME Flow log into the feature parameter, as we did in Part 2, Step 3.
+You can set the writer’s Overwrite Existing Database parameter to Yes while you test (as shown below), but make sure to set it back to No before publishing to FME Flow.

 Now that our workspace is complete, we need to publish the workspace and the SpatiaLite database to FME Flow.
 If this is your first time doing this, please read our guide on publishing workspaces to FME Flow before proceeding.
 It is a good idea to save your workspace before publishing.